 Similar masses of the three different morphologies (amorphous, semi-crystalline, and crystalline) of the same polymer are taken and the variation of its specific volume is observed with respect to the temperature.

 If the temperature continuously increased, the polymer texture becomes a rubbery state of viscous liquid.
 (B-C curve).
 At point “C” the polymer has become a completely viscous liquid.
 At this temperature, polymer molecules are free to move through the polymer matrix.
 However, amorphous polymers do not show sharp melting points.
 Their melting temperature is somewhere in between points “B” and “C”.
-If the temperature is increased beyond the melting temperature, the viscosity of the polymer is being reduced.
+If the temperature is increased beyond the melting temperature, the viscosity of the polymer is reduced.

 The perfectly crystalline polymer has the lowest volume compared to the amorphous and semi-crystalline polymers.
 The H-D curve represents the thermal behavior of a perfectly crystalline polymer.
 They do not show any glass transition.
 Crystalline polymers directly become melt states from a glassy state as the temperature increases.
 At this point, “I” polymer crystals are being melted.